PostHog/posthog.com/contents/handbook/engineering/development-process.md

 Each goal should have a single owner.

-This meeting is also a chance to co-ordinate any cross-team dependencies.
+This meeting is also a chance to coordinate any cross-team dependencies.
 These should be the exception, not the rule.

 After the sprint planning, each team should have their own session (can be async!) where they
 - Do a retrospective
-- Divide up the big ambitous goals between the members of the team
+- Divide up the big ambitious goals between the members of the team
 - Prioritize any other work (smaller features, bug fixes, refactoring etc)

 ## 2. Sizing a task and reducing WIP